 Facilitate the sharing of final experimental results, especially with researchers outside the field of proteomics that i) lack specialized software to parse the existing PSI’s XML-based standard file formats, and ii) are only interested in the final reported results and not in all the details related to the data processing due to the inherent complexity of MS proteomics data.
 Furthermore, this should encourage the development of small innovative tools without the requirement of parsing huge XML files, which might be outside the scope of many bioinformaticians.

 Export of results to external software, that is not able to parse proteomics/metabolomics specific data formats but can handle simple tab-delimited file formats.
-As guideline the file format is designed to be viewable by programs such as Microsoft Excel® and Open Office Spreadsheet.
+As a guideline the file format is designed to be viewable by programs such as Microsoft Excel® and Open Office Spreadsheet.

 Contain the results of an experiment in a single file, and thus not require linking two files to retrieve identification and quantification results to again simplify the processing of the data.

-Allow the concatenation of results, and thus being able to combine results from multiple experiments but also multiple entries from local LIMS databases or MS proteomics repositories.
+Allow the concatenation of results, and thus be able to combine results from multiple experiments but also multiple entries from local LIMS databases or MS proteomics repositories.

 Act as an output format of (web-) services that report MS-based results and thus can produce standardized result pages.